anhnt-ptit/10-steps-to-become-a-data-scientist/README.md

 * Seaborn

 <img src="http://s8.picofile.com/file/8338227868/packages.png">
-we have a comprehensive tutorials for Five packages in python after that you can read my other kernels about machine learning
+In this Step, we have a **comprehensive tutorials** for Five packages in python after that you can start reading my other kernels about machine learning and deep learning.

-1. Numpy
+### 1. Numpy

  1. Creating Arrays